fauzaanu/ChatterBot_FLASK_PWA/readme.md

 A learning project - - -

+using python3 flask and chatterbot to make a trainable on demand chatbot

+to train we should be sending it `question|answer`

+example:
+`Why is the sky blue?|Just google it!`

-using python3 flask and chatterbot to make a trainable on demand chatbot to train we should be sending it question|answer and it will know how to respond for that based based on a 10% similarity of chatterbots Bestmatch logic adapter
+it will know how to respond for that basedbased on a 10% similarity of chatterbots Bestmatch logic adapter

 on the front, it's tailwindcss along with PWA functionality and some fetch JS code to make it look native